narasak/parrot_3d_firmware/README.md

 Download earlier versions of firmware on the [Releases page](https://github.com/narasak/parrot_3d_firmware/releases).

+# This firmware made for Fred Moineau Only

 ## New Features
 * Now support NeoPixel LED upto 30 LED (Use with BigTreeTech DCDC V1.0 power module)
 * Enable Linear Advance with S-Curve Acceleration